Professional wrestling match types: Mixed Tag Team match

 A mixed tag team match features mixed-gender teams that only wrestlers of the same gender may be in the ring at the same time will wrestle each other under the standard rules.
 For example, if a female wrestler tags her male partner, both women leave the ring and both men enter the ring, the roles is also reversed as well.
 The Mixed Match Challenge tournament was debuted on January 16, 2018, which both team winners The Miz and Asuka won season one while R-Truth and Carmella won season two, earning themselves the #30 spots in the 2019 Royal Rumble matches and an all-expenses-paid vacation.

 Intergender Tag Team match

-A intergender tag team match features mixed-gender teams but it differs from the "Mixed Tag Team match" in which that both men and women can be in the ring at the same time to wrestle each other under the tornado tag team rules.
+An intergender tag team match features mixed-gender teams but it differs from the "Mixed Tag Team match" in which that both men and women can be in the ring at the same time to wrestle each other under the tornado tag team rules.
 This concept was used and popularized in the early 2000s by Team Xtreme during the Attitude Era.